btemplep/authzee/README.md

 <!-- ![authzee-logo](./docs/logo.svg) Documentation(Link TBD) -->
 <img src="./docs/logo.svg" alt="Authzee Logo" width="300">

-Authzee is a highly expressive grant-based authorization framework that is extensible and scalable.
+Authzee is a highly expressive grant-based authorization framework that is async, extensible, and scalable.

 Authzee was originally developed with a focus on authorization for existing infrastructure like AD users, AD roles, AWS roles etc. Users, roles, groups and other identities are not stored in authzee.